What is mobile cloud computing explain in detail?

 1. Mobile learning

 Cloud-based mobile learning apps are offered to address restrictions such as slow network transmission rates, restricted educational materials, as well as device cost.
 Through the use of a cloud with a high storage capacity and robust processing capability, the apps supply learners with such a huge quantity of data (knowledge), a quicker processor speed, as well as a better battery life.

 Mobile learning enables a consumer to access cloud-based learning resources anywhere at time and from any location.
-This application was created to address the limitations of learning by offering e-mobile or e-cloud learning.
 ‘Cornucopia’ is an example of an MCC application in learning.

 2. Mobile gaming